trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ---

 ## Store Credential in Wallet

-Once Allison receives the credential, she or her wallet application can store it within her wallet.
-She can use any device that she's authorized to use with her wallet.
-Storing credentials securely is also important to maintaining Allison's privacy.
+Once Allison receives the credential, it must be stored in her wallet.

 === "Trinsic CLI"